CodeBlastr/PLATFORM/README.md

 Installation is not supported during alpha, best of luck to you though :)

-NOTE : commits post to twitter and facebook
+NOTE : commits post to twitter and facebook, omitting the github username (note links don't work because this repo is private right now)

 <!--
 1. Download [Composer](http://getcomposer.org/doc/00-intro.md) or update `composer self-update`.